 Undergraduate students are required to maintain a minimum grade point average (GPA) of 2.0 on a 4.0 scale.
-The grades of D, F, W, WP and WF are considered unsatisfactory.
+A grade of D, F, W, WP and WF are considered unsatisfactory.
 See Undergraduate Academic Progression Policy for additional information.